Nintendo Wii on eBay

 http://hbc.hackmii.com/

-play Homebrew, backup and import games on your Wii without voiding the warranty?
+But did you know that you can play Homebrew, backup and import games on your Wii without voiding the warranty?
 Yep, there's a software called HomebreWare that enables your Nintendo Wii Console to run Homebrew Applications, more over it enables the ability of your Wii Console to play DVD movies, and finally run import and backup games.

 Here's exactly what you can do with it: